 If the Soviets escalated, “Marcon Two” would add shadowing Bloc naval ships to the action, with additional “Marcons” leading upwards toward a shooting war.

-NATO plans during the Cold War obviously had no reason to envision a naval blockade vs the Soviet-led Warsaw Pact.
+NATO plans during the Cold War obviously had no reason to envision a naval blockade vs. the Soviet-led Warsaw Pact.
 But there were elements in those plans with meaning for today.
-NATO should reach back into its history and revive Live Oak in the twenty-first century—call it Live Oak 2.0—plans that could prove highly useful in a crisis vs. Russia.
+NATO should reach back into its history and revive Live Oak in the 21st century—call it Live Oak 2.0—plans that could prove highly useful in a crisis vs. Russia.

-In a severe crisis, PDs would provide the US NCA and NATO decision makers with options lying between the binary choice of sinking the adversary’s ship or letting it sail on unimpeded.
+In a severe crisis, PDs would provide the US NCA and NATO decision-makers with options lying between the binary choice of sinking the adversary’s ship or letting it sail on unimpeded.
 Existing technologies would seem to put PDs within reach.
-Their appearance would be provide an important advantage to blockade enforcement.
-(Perhaps equally important, when PDs emerge in the hands of adversaries, they will almost certainly also pose a serious threat to the surface ships that play an out-sized role in the navies of the West.)
+Their appearance would provide an important advantage to blockade enforcement.
+(Perhaps equally important, when PDs emerge in the hands of adversaries, they will almost certainly also pose a serious threat to the surface ships that play an outsized role in the navies of the West.)

 Blockade – Pros

-- Does not threaten Russian territory nor the regime; is consistent with NATO’s self-definition as a defensive alliance.
+- Does not attack or threaten Russian territory nor the regime; is consistent with NATO’s self-definition as a defensive alliance.

 - Builds on Russia’s immutable geographic disadvantages in access to the world ocean.